kubeedge/kubeedge/docs/configuration/cri.md

 41c1a07fe7bf7       f6d22dec9931b       2 days ago          Running             nginx               0                   51f727498b06f
 ```

-## Kata-container
+## Kata Containers

-Kata-container is created to primarily address the security challenges in the multi-tenant untrusted cloud environment, multi-tenancy support is still in KubeEdge’s [backlog](https://github.com/kubeedge/kubeedge/issues/268).
-If you have a downstream customized KubeEdge which supports multi-tenancy already then Kata-container as a lightweight and secure container runtime is good option for you.
+Kata Containers is a container runtime created to address security challenges in the multi-tenant, untrusted cloud environment.
+However, multi-tenancy support is still in KubeEdge’s [backlog](https://github.com/kubeedge/kubeedge/issues/268).
+If you have a downstream customized KubeEdge which supports multi-tenancy already then Kata Containers is a good option for a lightweight and secure container runtime.

 Follow the [install guide]( https://github.com/kata-containers/documentation/blob/master/how-to/containerd-kata.md) to install and configure containerd and  Kata Containers.

-If you have “kata-runtime” installed, run this command to check if your host system can run and create a Kata Container,
+If you have “kata-runtime” installed, run this command to check if your host system can run and create a Kata Container:
 ```bash
 kata-runtime kata-check
 ```

-`RuntimeClass` is a feature for selecting the container runtime configuration to use to run a pod’s containers that is supported since `containerd` v1.2.0, thus, if your `containerd` is later than  v1.2.0, you will have two choices to configure containerd to use Kata Containers, “Kata Containers as  a RuntimeClass” or “Kata Containers as the runtime for untrusted workload".
+`RuntimeClass` is a feature for selecting the container runtime configuration to use to run a pod’s containers that is supported since `containerd` v1.2.0.
+If your `containerd` version is later than v1.2.0, you have two choices to configure `containerd` to use Kata Containers:
+- Kata Containers as a RuntimeClass
+- Kata Containers as a runtime for untrusted workloads

-Suppose you have configured Kata Containers as the runtime for untrusted workload, here is the way you can verify whether it works on your edge node,
+Suppose you have configured Kata Containers as the runtime for untrusted workloads.
+In order to verify whether it works on your edge node, you can run:

 ```yaml
 cat nginx-untrusted.yaml